kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 The encoder bug was indeed HW, the 5V pin on the torso connector was not properly soldered.
 Neither was one of the ground pins on the bogie, but I don't think that was related.

 CAN is not working.
 Open a new branch with a clean slate and follow the youtube video again.

+###120324
+Got CAN working again, as well as set up a structure for the project.
+CAN: Followed the instructions carefully, and it worked.
+Then I replicated the setup in the main branch, and it did not work.
+For some reason, the rx interrupt callback wouldn't trigger.
+Solution: delete the generated can.c file from main, and check it back out from can\_verification onto main.
+Then it worked again.

+Structure: my own \_driver files are in a separate folder.
+Modifying the Makefile between generation in cubeMx is safe.
+Also discovered a way to make default variables using structs and variable define statements, see can\_driver.c and can\_driver.h.